Microsoft is retiring its famous email client, Outlook. This is arguably

 - Some people may find their email doesn’t properly sync with their

-known issues using Outlook with Gmail, for example.
+known issues using Outlook with Gmail.

 - Some people won’t like the idea that Microsoft is storing a copy of all